 You’re jealous of the amount of power they have to potentially change lives.
 Every time you see that celebrity on TV or in a popular magazine you’re probably thinking about how much good you could do if you were in that position.

 It’s easy to become fired up about poor information from fitness personalities, but instead of using your passion and time to complain about them (and bring more attention to them) you should work to build your own audience.

-Start a fitness blog (the PTDC has an entire free guide), make videos, give free, accurate information (the key to Facebook Marketing for Personal Trainers) and use your knowledge to control what you can.
+Start a fitness blog (the PTDC has an entire free guide), make videos, give free, accurate information and use your knowledge to control what you can.
 This shift from negativity to positivity will bring more people your way and help your cause.

 With enough traction and support your cause can become a movement — and movements change industries.